lohanidamodar/automation/readme.md

 ```

 ### running this script
-You need to add the above bash function to your `.bashrc` then you can run the following command and follow the instructions
+You need to add the above bash function to your `.bashrc` then you can run the following command from terminal in your flutter project folder and follow the instructions

 ```
 fcreate <name_of_flutter_project>